Generic Name: oseltamivir (os el TAM ih veer)

 Oseltamivir should not be used in place of getting a yearly flu shot.
 The Centers for Disease Control recommends an annual flu shot to help protect you each year from new strains of influenza virus.

-You should not use this medication if you are allergic to oseltamivir.
+You should not use oseltamivir if you are allergic to it.

 To make sure oseltamivir is safe for you, tell your doctor if you have: